CollectionBuilder/collectionbuilder.github.io/_docs/03_metadata/optionalfields.md

 {% include bootstrap/alert.md color="info" text="CollectionBuilder can accommodate any field you include in your metadata once you customize your site.
 For example, you can display any field on item pages or on the Browse page.
 See the [Metadata](customize.html#config-metadata) and [Browse](customize.html#config-browse) customization sections for more information. "%}

 - **creator**:
     - The creator property designates an entity primarily responsible for making the resource.
-Multiple creators may be input, as long as each is separated by a semi-colon (`;`).
+Multiple creators may be input, as long as each is separated by a semicolon (`;`).
     - Example value: `Smith, John` or `Smith, John; Doe, Jane`
 - **description**:
     - The description should be a brief account of the object.
 Each object should only have one description.